yarisvt/tyk-docs/tyk-docs/content/configure/tyk-pump-configuration.md

 Moesif is a logging and analytics service for APIs.
 The Moesif pump will move analytics data from Tyk to Moesif.

 `application_id` - Moesif App Id JWT.
 Multiple api_id's will go under the same app id.

+#### Hybrid RPC Config
+Pump type `hybrid` is used to send your analytics data to MDCB via RPC.

+NOTE: Make sure your tyk.conf has `analytics_config.type` set to empty string value.

+`rpc_key` - Put your organization ID in this field.

+`api_key` - This the API key of a user used to authenticate and authorise the Gateway's access through MDCB.
+The user should be a standard Dashboard user with minimal privileges so as to reduce risk if compromised.
+The suggested security settings are `read` for `Real-time notifications` and the remaining options set to `deny`.

+`connection_string` - The MDCB instance or load balancer.

+`use_ssl` - Set this field to `true` if you need secured connection (default value is `false`).

+`ssl_insecure_skip_verify` - Set this field to `true` if you use self signed certificate.

+`group_id` - This is the "zone" that this instance inhabits, e.g. the DC it lives in.
+It must be unique to each slave cluster / DC.

+`call_timeout` - This is the timeout (in milliseconds) for RPC calls.

+`rpc_pool_size` - This is maximum number of connections to MDCB.

 ### Capping analytics data